One repo. One runner. Zero infrastructure.

 The capabilities taxonomy

 Every skill can self-declare a blast-radius hint in frontmatter.
-Capabilities aren't a sandbox - they're a listing surface, shown at install time (./install-skill-pack --list) so an operator can glance at what a pack can do before approving it on a live agent.
+Capabilities aren't a sandbox - they're a listing surface, shown at install time (bin/install-skill-pack --list) so an operator can glance at what a pack can do before approving it on a live agent.
 The set is locked to six values; unknown values are rejected by the installer and a CI parity check keeps the runtime allow-list, docs/CAPABILITIES.md, and the installer header in sync.

 | Capability | Meaning |